alex1969/coursera-getting-and-cleaning-data-wk4project/README.md

 #Overview
 	Purpose: To demonstrate one's ability to collect, work with, and clean a data set.
 	Goal: 	To prepare tidy data that can be used for later analysis.
-One will be graded by peers on a series of yes/no questions Dataset to be cleaned and tidied: Human Activity Recognition Using Smartphones.
+One will be graded by peers on a series of yes/no questions Dataset to be cleaned and tidied: Human Activity Recognition Using Smartphones (Anguita et al, 2013).
 	Note:	A full description of the data used in this project can be found at The UCI Machine Learning Repository

 #Students are required to submit: